 The American barn is a combination of a stable and a barn, bringing the two together to offer a different horse care experience.
 There is the scope to house horses together and have several ancillary buildings, all in one.
 As a horse owner, this is generally a very good option, as horses tend to find this arrangement more sociable.
 You can choose to incorporate:

-Find out more about barns and stables – for free!
-Request a copy of our brochure.
-Just enter your postcode.
+Find out more about stables and American barns for sale – for free!
+Request a copy of our brochure by simply entering your postcode.

 Stables for the discerning horse owner, from just £1,520.